satanlabs/scripts/java_install_fresh.markdown

     $ sudo apt-get purge openjdk*
 ```
-2. Download the required jdk-version from the official-webiste ( recommended ).
+2. Download the required jdk-version from the official-website ( recommended ).

 3. Extract the download.